-Year ended December 31, 2014 compared year ended December 31, 2013.
+Year ended December 31, 2014 compared to year ended December 31, 2013

 Voyage revenues.
 Voyage revenues for the year were \$42.59 million, increased 4.3% compared to the year ended December 31, 2013 during which voyage revenues amounted to \$40.85 million.
 This increase was primarily due to the increased voyage days for our fleet during 2014 as compared to 2013 as well as the increased percentage of voyage charters for which we pay the voyage costs as compared to time charters for which the voyage costs are paid by the charterer.
-In 2014, we operated an average of 14.6 vessels, a marginal increase over the average of 14.56 vessels we operated during the same period in 2013, and our fleet had 5,119 voyage days earning revenue as compared to 4,948 voyage days earning revenue in 2013.
-While employed, our vessels generated a time-charter equivalent, or TCE rate, of \$7,534 per day per vessel in 2014 compared to a TCE rate of \$7,945 per day per vessel in 2013, a decrease of 5.2%.
-The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market which is influenced by market developments.
+In 2014, we operated an average of 14.6 vessels, a marginal increase over the average of 14.56 vessels we operated during the same period in 2013, and our fleet had 5,126 voyage days earning revenue as compared to 4,948 voyage days earning revenue in 2013.
+While employed, our vessels generated a time-charter equivalent, or TCE rate, of \$7,534 per day per vessel in 2014 compared to a TCE rate of \$7,924 per day per vessel in 2013, a decrease of 5.2%.
+The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under time charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market which is influenced by market developments.

 Commissions.
 We paid a total of \$2.19 million in charter commissions for the year ended December 31, 2014, representing 5.15% of charter revenues.
-This represents a increase over the year ended December 31, 2013, where commissions paid were \$1.94 million, representing 4.74% of voyage revenues.
+This represents an increase over the year ended December 31, 2013, where commissions paid were \$1.94 million, representing 4.74% of voyage revenues.
 The higher dollar amount of commissions paid in 2014 reflects the increase of the charter contracts rates we entered into during 2014.